-Fantastic History – 5 Beautiful Myth & Legend Animals
+Fantastic History – 5 Beautiful Myth And Legend Animals

 These five fabulous creatures make our list of the most beautifully told legends not just for their physical beauty, but for what they stood for as symbols throughout human history and for the things that come to mind when we think about them.